bailey-lab/count_undetermined_sample_barcodes/README.md

 # Count Undetermined Sample Barcodes

-Given an 'Undetermined' fastq file, this program tells the user how many barcodes of each type were present
+Given an 'Undetermined' fastq file (or several undetermined fastq files), this program tells the user how many barcodes of each type were present in each file.

 ## Installation:
 Install conda (if you don't already have it, or if you'd like a better conda)